26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 • Work in an area for which you have a passion.

-To make the best use of your time, set your long-term priorities and goals and live every day pursuing them.
+To make the best use of your time, set your long-term priorities and goals and pursue them daily.

-Watching television or playing video games is not likely to help you achieve your long-term goals, so don't spend all of your time on these activities.
-Rather, continue to educate yourself by reading, and make sure to take care of your body by eating healthy and exercising.
+Watching television or playing video games is not likely to help you achieve your long-term goals, so don't spend all your time on these activities.
+Instead, continue to educate yourself by reading, and take care of your body by eating healthy and exercising.

 24. Plan for Your Retirement

 While retirement may seem like a long way away, the later you start planning for it, the more catching up you will have to do.
-Start saving money at a young age so you can give it time to grow without having to make sacrifices in the future.
+Start saving money at a young age so you can give it time to grow without making sacrifices in the future.

-Get familiar with websites such as Investopedia early on so you don't feel intimidated by the greater financial world.
-These sites offer financial advice and current market trends so you are able to stay on top of what is going on in the financial world.
+Get familiar with websites like Investopedia early on so you don't feel intimidated by the greater financial world.
+These sites offer financial advice and current market trends, so you can stay on top of what is going on in the financial world.

 Start planning your retirement and building 26 Better Money Habits for Saving, Budgeting, and Increasing Your Income.

-While retirement may seem like a long way away, start saving money at a young age so you can give it time to grow without having to make sacrifices in the future.
+While retirement may seem like a long way away, start saving money at a young age so you can give it time to grow without making future sacrifices.

 25. Find an Accountability Partner

-If you are not married, find a trusted friend or family member to help keep you financially accountable.
+Find a trusted friend or family member to help keep you financially accountable if you are unmarried.

-This person can help you create your goals and check in with you from time to time to see the progress you are making.
-This person can also act as a sounding board before making big purchase decisions.
+This person can help you create your goals and check in with you from time to time to see your progress.
+This person can also be a sounding board before making big purchase decisions.

 Here are some tips for picking an effective accountability partner: